 Whole grain foods contain more nutrients than refined grains, because the process of refining grains strips them of much of their nutritional value.

 While we’ve got you here, you should check out our vegetarian for weight loss e-book if you want more tips on healthy eating, with an emphasis on losing weight!

 A healthy Mediterranean pasta salad to welcome in the warmer days and boot out the winter months?
 Bring it on!

 - In a pot of salted boiling water cook pasta according to package instructions.
 During the last 5 minutes of cooking time, add peas and asparagus to cook with the pasta.
 Finally remove from water.5.5 oz pasta, 5.5 oz asparagus, 5.5 oz peas

 - Meanwhile, in a medium sized saucepan over medium heat, heat the olive oil.
 Add the cherry tomatoes and cook until their skin is golden.
 Then add the minced garlic and cook until it begins to brown and the tomatoes pop.
 Add sugar, balsamic, water, salt and baking soda.
 Mix and simmer for 2 minutes.
 Dissolve cornstarch in a little water and add to the pot.
 Cook until the sauce thickens, boiling for 1 minute.
-Turn off heat and stir in half of the spinach.7 oz cherry tomatoes, 1 tbsp olive oil, 2 cloves garlic, 2 tsp sugar, ¼ cup balsamic vinegar, ¼ cup water, 1 tbsp cornstarch, ¾ tsp salt, ¼ tsp baking soda, 4 oz baby spinach
+Turn off heat and stir in half of the spinach.7 oz cherry tomatoes, 1 tbsp olive oil, 2 cloves garlic, 2 tsp sugar, ¼ cup balsamic vinegar, ¼ cup water, 1 tbsp cornstarch, Salt to taste, ¼ tsp baking soda, 4 oz baby spinach

 - To serve, mix in the tomato pot the pasta and veggies, remaining spinach and basil.1 handful basil, fresh